luk036/luk036.github.io/flows/offline.md

 ## How?

 - When offline
-  - Make a todo list
+  - Make a to-do list
 - When online
   - download/upload
   - update/sync